Avoid these common healthcare marketing mistakes that your competitors are making and stay ahead of the curve.

 “Know thyself.
 Know the customer.
 Innovate."

-Those are the words of Beth Comstock, former Vice Chair and Chief Marketing and Commercial Officer for GE, who clearly has had her fair share of experience in marketing over the years.
+Those are the words of Beth Comstock, former Vice-Chair and Chief Marketing and Commercial Officer for GE, who clearly has had her fair share of experience in marketing over the years.
 Healthcare marketing is all about staying ahead of the curve – being innovative.
 In recent years, that had undoubtedly meant shifting away from traditional methods in order to test the waters of digital marketing.
-These days, however, merely dipping your feet in to stay ahead of the curve are long gone – it’s time to dive headfirst into the world of online marketing.
+These days, however, merely dipping your feet in to stay ahead of the curve is long gone – it’s time to dive headfirst into the world of online marketing.
 Simply throwing away your old school, Yellow-Books-and-brochures strategies, and signing up for a few social media accounts is no longer sufficient.
-You need to know how to navigate the complexities of online marketing in order to separate your practice from your competitors and avoid making the same mistakes they are making.
+You need to know how to navigate the complexities of online marketing to separate your practice from your competitors and avoid making the same mistakes they are making.

 While online medical marketing may seem relatively mainstream to some, it is still firmly in the beginning stages of its existence.
 The Internet’s elaborate marriage of constant developments and endless possibilities has caused many healthcare professionals to adapt slower to modern forms of marketing.
 These intricacies have led to a number of common mistakes made in online healthcare marketing that have depleted the efforts of medical practices across the globe.

-Here are the 7 most common healthcare marketing mistakes that you’ll want to be sure to avoid.
+Here are the 7 most common healthcare marketing mistakes that you’ll want to be sure to avoid:

 Failure to PLAN

 Success in the world of healthcare marketing requires plenty of advanced planning.
 Benjamin Franklin once said, “If you fail to plan, you are planning to fail.”
 The same goes for online healthcare marketing.
 Too often, medical practices blindly begin advertising without a cohesive strategy in mind.
 This method of proceeding without a strategy is rarely going to be effective.
-In order to implement and manage a successful marketing system, it is essential to clearly set your objectives and goals.
+To implement and manage a successful marketing system, it is essential to clearly set your objectives and goals.
 Do not rush into marketing just for the sake of marketing – take time beforehand to define your target market, the resources, and materials you want to use, a comprehensive content strategy, etc. Your online healthcare marketing strategy should be a reflection of your overall business strategy and should be geared to improve your practice altogether.
 An unplanned, unorganized online medical marketing system will compromise the actual work you put into your advertising, often rendering it futile.
 Aimlessly pushing out content without an objective serves no purpose.
-Take the time to sit down and devise a cohesive marketing plan in the beginning in order to save time and money in the end.
+Take the time to sit down and devise a cohesive marketing plan, in the beginning, to save time and money in the end.

 Failure to be CONSISTENT